Application Deadline: Sunday, February 10, 2019

-Since 2009, Irish Traditions Atlanta has been granting up to 3 financial awards to deserving students of Irish music and song.
-The purpose of this scholarship is to provide financial assistance to qualified Irish traditional musicians or singers seeking to advance their skills by participating in Comhaltas Ceoltóirí Éireann (CCE) accredited fleadhanna, recognized classes and workshops or other Irish Traditions Atlanta (ITA) approved courses of study or learning opportunities.
+Since 2009, Irish Traditions Atlanta (ITA) has been granting financial awards to students of Irish music and song.
+The purpose of this scholarship is to provide financial assistance to qualified Irish traditional musicians or singers seeking to advance their skills by participating in Comhaltas Ceoltóirí Éireann (CCE) accredited Fleadh, classes and workshops or other Irish Traditions Atlanta (ITA) approved workshops, courses of study or learning opportunities.
 In this way, ITA seeks to foster the development of local players of traditional Irish music and song.

-The Irish Traditions Ambassador Award is intended to advance the diversity of the community by supporting a musician or singer who is pursuing their skill in areas that increase the richness of the Irish musical culture in the greater Atlanta area.
+- Irish Traditions Ambassador Award is intended to advance the “diversity” of the community by supporting a musician or singer who is pursuing their skill in areas that increase the richness of the Irish musical culture in the greater Atlanta area.
 The Board Chair of Irish Traditions Atlanta will make the recommendation of this optional scholarship to the Scholarship committee for approval each year from the same pool of eligible candidates.

 All applicants must meet the following eligibility requirements:

 - Applicant must be a minimum of 10 years old as of January 1st.